 One of the best ways to do this is to make sure your donation form is encrypted.
 This is easy to do: Simply navigate to your donation form and look for “https” at the beginning of the URL.
 If you see that prefix, congratulations!
 You’ve got an encrypted page.
 If you don’t see that prefix, talk to your web administrator about getting the proper security certificates in place.

 Another simple way to make your donors feel safe is to include a lock icon near the end of your donation form.
 This is a subtle security indicator, but it works!
-Your online fundraising platform may already have this included on their forms.
+Your online fundraising platform may already have this included on its forms.
 If they don’t, you could try customizing your donation form to include it.

-The giving process is only a small part of the overall experience of giving.
-Humans are hardwired to give: Our brains release dopamine, the same feel-good chemical associated with chocolate and being in love, when we support a cause we care about.
 Taking the time to update your confirmation page and receipt can extend the warm fuzzies associated with giving and set the stage for ongoing interaction with your nonprofit.

-When you’re customizing your donation form, take the time to customize the confirmation page people will see after they submit their gift.
 Your online fundraising platform will almost certainly include a default thank-you message.
 Replace that language with something more personable!
 Celebrate your donors’ kindness and generosity, tell them what their gift will help achieve, and let them know you’ll be in touch.

 This is also where you’ll bring back your navigation items and sidebar content—and it’s where you can add additional calls to action, too.
 You could also give donors a next step, like watching a video, following you on social media, or looking at volunteer opportunities.